If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Tips for Maintaining Vinyl Floors

-7. Don’t ever use a steam mop as the high heat can warp, bend and bubble the vinyl.
+7. Avoid steam cleaners: Never use a steam mop, as the intense heat breaks down the adhesive and curls the vinyl.

 FAQs